Vaedz7/DeathNote/README.md

 # DeathNote
-A python based virus that slowly devours RAM and storage. **Does not include automatic startup for safety purposes**
+A python based virus that slowly devours RAM and storage.
+Executable files for v2.0.0 are currently unsupported. v1.2.0 executable files do not function properly so it is advised not to use them. **Does not include automatic startup for safety purposes**

 # DISCLAIMER
 This virus is for experimental purposes and is NOT intended to be used on a vulnerable system.